ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-create.md

 ## WithdrawalPolicy

 A `WithdrawalPolicy` defines the strategy for processing withdrawal requests from a vault.
-This policy governs how liquidity is removed, and different strategies can be applied to different vaults, allowing each vault to have its own withdrawal policy.
+This policy governs how liquidity is removed.
 Currently, only one strategy is supported:

 | Policy Name              | Value    | Description              |
 | :----------------------- | :------- | -------------------------|